pei-lin-001/API-Scanner/README.md

 2. You will be prompted to log in to your GitHub account in the browser.
 Please do so.

 That's it!
-The script will now scan GitHub for available OpenAI API Keys.
+The script will now scan GitHub for available Gemini API Keys.

 ## Command Line Arguments